Patricija Paukštytė

-Patricija Paukštytė (born 13 September 2004) is a Lithuanian tennis player.
+Patricija Paukštytė (born 13 September 2004) is an inactive Lithuanian tennis player.

 Paukštytė has a career-high singles ranking by the WTA of 622, achieved on 7 April 2025.
 She also has a career-high WTA doubles ranking of 484, reached on the same date.

-Playing for Lithuania in the Billie Jean King Cup, Paukštytė has a win–loss record of 13–5.
+Playing for Lithuania in the Billie Jean King Cup (BJK Cup), Paukštytė has a win–loss record of 13–5.

 In March 2023, Paukštytė won her first match as a professional ın Heraklion, Greece.
 In October, she won the championship in doubles in Villena, Spain.

-In 2024, Paukštytė took part in Group I as a result of successful matches in the Billie Jean King Cup played in Vilnius, Lithuania.
+In 2024, Paukštytė took part in Group I as a result of successful matches in the BJK Cup played in Vilnius, Lithuania.